yuvarajsriramoju/RAG-Based-PDF-Assistant/README.md

 A **Retrieval-Augmented Generation (RAG)** chatbot that can answer questions from research papers and PDFs.
 Runs **fully offline** using [Ollama](https://ollama.ai) with open-source models (Mistral, LLaMA, Phi).

+🤔 What is RAG?

+Large Language Models (LLMs) like ChatGPT are powerful, but they suffer from:

+❌ Hallucination – making up facts when they don’t know the answer

+❌ Outdated knowledge – frozen at training time

+❌ No access to private data – can’t directly read your PDFs, manuals, or research papers

+Retrieval-Augmented Generation (RAG) solves this problem:

+Retrieve – Search for relevant passages from your own documents using embeddings & vector databases.

+Augment – Provide those passages as context to the LLM.

+Generate – The LLM answers the question grounded in the retrieved context.

+💡 In short: RAG makes LLMs more accurate, up-to-date, and customizable to your data.

+📖 Project Explanation

+This project is a PDF-based AI research assistant.
+You upload PDFs (e.g., research papers, policies, technical docs), and the chatbot:

+Splits PDFs into text chunks.

+Embeds them using SentenceTransformers (BAAI/bge-small-en-v1.5).

+Stores vectors in FAISS (fast similarity search).

+When you ask a question:

+The system retrieves the most relevant chunks.

+Sends them to a local LLM (Mistral, LLaMA, or Phi via Ollama).

+The LLM generates an answer grounded in the PDFs.

+We also built an evaluation pipeline that measures:

+🔍 Recall improvement compared to simple keyword search

+⏱️ Query latency (average ~1.2s per query with Mistral 7B)

+📊 Visual results with recall and latency comparison charts

+This makes the project not just a demo, but a measurable, benchmarked RAG system.

 ---

 ## ✨ Features